itz-coffee/itz-coffee.github.io/index.md

 description: "hi hey hello :)"
 ---
 # about me
-i am a software dev, i like meeting and chatting with new friends but i am quite shy. i love working on cool projects as well
+i am a software dev, i like meeting and chatting with new friends. i love working on cool projects as well

 my favorite band is [twice](https://youtube.com/channel/UCzgxx_DM2Dcb9Y1spb9mUJA), i am a huge fangirl and i will go to any of their concerts